ValyTGV/personal-projects/README.md

 # personal-projects
-A collection of my personal coding projects.
+A collection of my personal open-source coding projects.